-The respiratory symptoms of COVID-19 may appear 2-14 days after exposure to the virus, according to the CDC.
+The respiratory symptoms of COVID-19 may appear two to 14 days after exposure to the virus, according to the CDC.

 Most people infected with the novel coronavirus that causes COVID-19 have mild to moderate cold and flu-like symptoms, including a new fever, cough, shortness of breath or recent loss of taste or smell.
 For a complete and updated list, visit the